hongxinli/Dijit-Tree-CheckBox/ArcGIS-Layers.md

 with the value of the store item property *name*, creating the css classname for the tree node icon.
-For example, if a store item has its *name* property set to *Highways* the rule transforms in real-time to `{name: {"Highways":"Highways maki"}}` resulting in the css classname `'Highways maki'`.
+For example, if a store item has its *name* property set to *Highways* the rule transforms in real-time to `{name: {"Highways":"Highways maki"}}` mapping the name property value *Highways* to the css classname `'Highways maki'`.

-Given the above mapping rule we can now define the css rule sets for the image
+Given the above mapping rule, and knowing all posible values of the name property, we can now define the css rule sets for the image sprite:
-sprite:

 ```css
 .maki {